 - Galloway Forest Park in Dumfries and Galloway is the perfect place to switch off from busy city life and enjoy nature.
-This is the largest forest park in the UK and it’s famed for it’s walking and cycling paths as well as it’s Highland cattle that graze freely inside the forest boundaries.
+This is the largest forest park in the UK and it’s famed for its walking and cycling paths as well as its Highland cattle that graze freely inside the forest boundaries.

-- Hirsel Country Park only just makes it into this list because it’s right on the border with England but I had to include it as it’s the location of the magnificent Hirsel country house and the estate has its very own fold of coos.
+- Hirsel Country Park only just makes it into this list because it’s right on the border with England, but I had to include it as it’s the location of the magnificent Hirsel country house and the estate has its very own fold of coos.

 - If you’re visiting Scotland you really owe it to yourself to visit the Isle of Skye while you’re here.
-There are so many attractions on this stunning island it would be impossible to fit them all in this article but in addition to the spectacular natural wonders you’ll also find Highland Cows wandering about – especially near Elgol on the south of the island.
+There are so many attractions on this stunning island it would be impossible to fit them all in this article but in addition to the spectacular natural wonders of the island you’ll also find Highland Cows wandering about – especially near Elgol on the south of the island.

 - The Isle of Mull comes a close second in my list of best Scottish islands as it’s almost as pretty as Skye but it’s much quieter and just a wee bit cheaper for hotels.
 Our favourite ginger bovines roam happily around the Glengorm Castle Hotel on the north of the island.

-- Edinburgh might not be the first place that comes to mind when you think of Heilan’s, but head towards the airport in August and you’ll find yourself at the Royal Highland Show, one of the biggest and longest-running agricultural shows in Britain.
+- Edinburgh might not be the first place that comes to mind when you think of heilan coos, but head towards the airport in August and you’ll find yourself at the Royal Highland Show, one of the biggest and longest-running agricultural shows in Britain.
 For more information read my Guide to the Royal Highland Show.

 - The Angus Show held near Dundee is a 2-day event that I’ve previously visited and really enjoyed, hence its inclusion in this list.
-While it’s not as big as some agricultural shows it’s very friendly and has a great selection of food stalls as well as lots of really interesting farm animal-themed displays.
+While it’s not as big as some agricultural shows it’s very friendly and has a great selection of food stalls as well as lots of interesting farm animal-themed displays.

 What are Highland Cows?